gnu-user/qa-project/README.txt

 How to Execute
 ------------------------------

-Please see the next section for instructions on executing the test framework which will automatically test the front end against all of the test suites.
+Please see the test framework README section for instructions on executing the test framework which will automatically test the front end against all of the test suites.

 To execute the program you must provide a valid current user accounts file, available tickets file, and daily transactions file.
 Example files have been